Loading...

 Description

-QP is a lightweight, open source, state machine framework for microcontrollers such as Arduino.
-QP enables you to build well-structured and power-efficient event-driven programs as systems of concurrently executing state machines (UML statecharts).
-You can think of QP as a modern real-time operating system (RTOS) specifically designed for executing state machines.
-The QP framework does everything you can expect from a traditional RTOS, including fully preemptive multitasking, plus many things an RTOS can't do at all.
+QP-nano is a lightweight, open source, active object (actor) framework for microcontrollers such as Arduino.
+QP-nano enables you to build well-structured, responsive, and truly concurrent event-driven programs as systems of concurrently executing active objects (active objects, a.k.a. actors).
+You can think of QP-nano as a modern real-time operating system (RTOS) specifically designed for executing concurrent state machines.
+The QP-nano framework does everything you can expect from a traditional RTOS plus many things an RTOS can't do at all.

-QP is also an excellent target for automatic code generation.
-To this end, QP is now supported by the the free graphical QM modeling tool, which can automatically generate complete Arduino sketches from state diagrams.
-Thus QP is your entry into graphical programming for Arduino.
+QP-nano is also an excellent target for automatic code generation.
+To this end, QP-nano is supported by the the free graphical QM modeling tool, which can automatically generate complete Arduino sketches from state diagrams.
+Thus QP-nano is your entry into graphical programming for Arduino.

-QP improves productivity, because you no longer need to struggle with convoluted if-else "spaghetti" code and you don't need to worry about semaphores and other such low-level RTOS mechanisms.
-Instead, you can work at a higher level of abstraction of events and state machines.
+QP-nano improves productivity, because your programs stay responsive to new events as you keep adding them.
+You also no longer need to struggle with convoluted if-else logic, because this "spaghetti" code is replaced with elegant state machines.
+And you get a powerful multitasking support, without worrying about semaphores and other such low-level mechanisms typically found in RTOSes.
+Instead, you can work at a higher level of abstraction of events, state machines, and active objects.

 Background